Nabakalebara

 The Koili baikuntha garden; the site of the Nabakalebara ritual is in the foreground.

 Nabakalebara also spelled as Navakalevara (ନବ କଳେବର) is the ritualistic recreation of the wooden icons of four Hindu deities (Jagannath, Balabhadra, Subhadra, and Sudarshana) at Jagannath Temple, Puri.
 The ritual is performed during the 8th, 12th, or 19th year after the previous Nabakalebara.

 Nabakalebara is an important festival in the Hindu Odia calendar, observed in the Jagannath Temple, Puri.
 It was first organised in 1575 A.D by Bhoi King Ramachandra Deva, his eldest son Padmanava Pattanaika had first performed the Nabakalebera ritual in Barunei fort of Khordhagarh.
 Deulakarana and Tadhaukarana subdivisions of Karanas play an important part in this ritual as representatives of Gajapati Raja, they guard the temple premises with the special sword (Pata Khanda) of Lord Jagannath in their hands.
 It marks the symbolic demise and rebirth of Jagannath at Puri.
 The event involves installation of new idols in the Jagannath temple and burial of the old ones in the temple premises at Koili Baikuntha.

 Etymology

-Nabakalebara is a combination of two Odia words: naba (new) and kalebara (body), translated as "the change of one's physical form."
+Nabakalebara is a combination of two Odia words: naba (new) and kalebara (body), translated as "new embodiment."